Coplay, Pennsylvania: History

-Coplay was part of the 400 acre of land John Jacob Schreiber bought from the William Penn heirs in 1740.
-For a long time it was known as Schreibers.
-Later it was known as the Lehigh Valley, because of the Lehigh Valley Iron Furnaces that were located here.
+Coplay was part of the 400 acre of land John Jacob Schreiber bought from the William Penn's heirs in 1740.
+It was initially known as Schreibers and later was known as the Lehigh Valley, because of Lehigh Valley Iron Furnaces were located here.
 Lehigh Valley was then changed to Coplay, derived from "Kolapechka", the son of the Indian chief Paxanosa, who lived at the head of the creek near Schnecksville.
-The Borough of Coplay seceded from Whitehall Township in 1869 and was incorporated as a borough on April 7, 1869.
+Coplay seceded from Whitehall Township in 1869 and was incorporated as a borough on April 7, 1869.

-Coplay gradually changed from a farming area into an industrial community.
-The Thomas Iron Company started the change.
-They brought in workers and built homes for them.
+Coplay gradually changed from a farming area into an industrial community, starting with the founding of the Thomas Iron Company, which attracted laborers and built homes for them.
 When the Iron Company was liquidated, other industries gradually came to Coplay, including the Cement Mill, the Silk Mill, the Cigar Factory, and Knitting Mill.
 Coplay became a melting pot of many nationalities.
-The Pennsylvania Dutch and Germans were initially drawn to agriculture.
+The Pennsylvania Dutch and Germans were initially drawn to the area for its agricultural promise.
 The growth of the iron industry attracted immigrants from Ireland.
-Then, in the early 1900s, the Cement Mills attracted immigrants from Austria, Hungary, Czechoslovakia, Poland, and the Ukraine.
+Then, in the early 1900s, the Cement Mills attracted immigrants from Austria, Hungary, Czechoslovakia, Poland, and Ukraine.

 On April 7, 1969, the borough celebrated its centennial anniversary.
 A celebration was held from June 15–21 in the town.
-The Coplay Cement Company Kilns was added to the National Register of Historic Places in 1980.
+In 1980, in recognition of historical value, Coplay Cement Company Kilns was added to the National Register of Historic Places.